kanmiade/retina-segmentation/README.md

-# Deep Learning Tutorial for Kaggle Ultrasound Nerve Segmentation competition, using Keras
+# Deep Learning for Kaggle Retina Nerves Segmentation competition

-This tutorial shows how to use [Keras library](http://keras.io/) to build deep neural network for ultrasound image nerve segmentation.
-More info on this Kaggle competition can be found on [https://www.kaggle.com/c/ultrasound-nerve-segmentation](https://www.kaggle.com/c/ultrasound-nerve-segmentation).

-This deep neural network achieves **~0.57 score on the leaderboard** based on test images, and can be a good staring point for further, more serious approaches.
+This deep neural network achieves reasonable result , and can be a good staring point for further, more serious approaches.

 The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).